How to Grow Cauliflower

 Cool Plantable in Jan Plantable in Feb Plantable in Mar Plantable in Apr Plantable in Oct Plantable in Nov Plantable in Dec

-Temperate Plantable in Jan Plantable in Feb Plantable in Mar Plantable in Apr Plantable in Dec
+Mild Plantable in Jan Plantable in Feb Plantable in Mar Plantable in Apr Plantable in Dec

 Sub-Tropical Plantable in Jan Plantable in Feb Plantable in Mar Plantable in Apr